-On Monday, Gov. Phil Murphy of New Jersey, signed into legislation, a law that now paves path for New Jersey workers to earn a minimum wage of $15 an hour.
+On Monday, Gov. Phil Murphy of New Jersey, signed a law that paves path for New Jersey workers to earn a minimum wage of $15/hour.
 New Jersey, preceded by California, Massachusetts, New York, and District of Columbia, has now joined the growing list of states adopting the left-leaning policy.

-The measure attempts to introduce the higher wage in subsequent amounts over the course of next five years.
+The measure attempts to introduce higher wages in subsequent amounts over the course of next five years.

 Thousands of workers in New Jersey are now going to earn higher wages under the new bill.
 For most workers, this is how the schedule looks:

 - $11 on January 1, 2020

 - $12 on January 1, 2021

 - $13 on January 1, 2022